suizokukan/pimydoc/README.rst

 more
 ====
-see README.md file ("workflow" section) see https://github.com/suizokukan/pimydoc
+see README.md file (especially the "workflow" section) see https://github.com/suizokukan/pimydoc